-Please note that the above table merely serves as an example and should be adjusted relevant to the amalgamated scheme.
+Please note that the above table merely serves as an example and should be adjusted to be relevant to the amalgamated scheme.

-Should the benefit structure of the amalgamated scheme change totally from the benefit options that were offered in the individual schemes which will amalgamate, the following should be submitted:

-The projected claims costs for each option should be listed on a per member / beneficiary per month basis.
+Should the benefit structure of the amalgamated scheme change totally from the benefit options that were offered in the individual schemes which will amalgamate, the projected claims costs for each option on a per member / beneficiary per month basis, as well as a percentage of risk contribution income, should be submitted.
+Furthermore, the scheme should refer to the guideline for the preparation of a business plan pursuant to an application for a new/restructured option as published on the Council for Medical Schemes website to ensure that all relevant factors are considered.